jcoglan/restore/README.markdown

 # reStore [![Build Status](https://secure.travis-ci.org/jcoglan/restore.png)](http://travis-ci.org/jcoglan/restore)

+### THIS PROJECT IS NOT PRODUCTION-READY YET.
+THINGS MAY STILL CHANGE, USE AT YOUR OWN RISK

 This is a simple [remoteStorage][1] server written in Node.js.
 It is still in the experimental stage, but is designed to be compatible with the 0.6 ([RemoteStorage-2011.10][2]) and 0.7 ([RemoteStorage-2012.04][3]) versions of